TOP OF PAGE

 NIGERIA TRAVEL GUIDE

-After many years, Nigeria can heave a sigh of relief — a civilian government is in power, trying to put its troubled past littered with ethnic strife and military dictatorships behind it.
+After many years, Nigeria can finally breathe a sigh of relief — a civilian government is now in power, striving to leave behind its troubled past marked by ethnic strife and military dictatorships.

-Nigeria is a country of amazing contrasts—there is a great economic divide between the beer-guzzling, suit and tie-wearing corporate executives who drive foreign cars on the new super-smooth highways and control Nigeria’s most precious resource - oil; and those who are condemned to a grim existence in urban shanty towns or in a countryside impoverished by the almost total neglect of agriculture.
-All these facts need not be distressing -Nigeria can be a fascinating destination for the same reasons.
-The point is to read up a bit on its history and politics, tighten your seat belt on those highways, and plunge into this always-exciting country.
+Nigeria is a country of striking contrasts.
+There is a significant economic divide between the beer-guzzling, suit-and-tie-wearing corporate executives who drive foreign cars on the new super-smooth highways and control Nigeria’s most precious resource - oil; and those who endure a grim existence in urban shanty towns or in a countryside impoverished by the near-total neglect of agriculture.

 <<VISA RESULT>>